Leaders.com

 9. You Get Anxious When People Yell

-Yelling—and confrontation in general—can be anxiety-inducing to empaths and highly sensitive people.
+Yelling—and confrontation in general—can be anxiety-inducing to empaths and sensitive people.
 Often, when an empath is in a confrontational situation, their anxiety prompts them to withdraw, disconnect, or even shut down.

 In an interview with Power of Misfits, HSP expert Dr. Tracy Cooper shares, “The need to withdraw, even when witnessing the suffering of others or in conflict situations, may be self-protective and stem from boundaries the person may have found necessary to set and enforce or sometimes due to traumatic experiences in the past where the person has felt powerless or endured abuse.”